290Priyansh/ColorPicker-Live/README.md

 - You can further refine detection using the sliders.

 ---
-##🛠 Tech Stack
+## 🛠 Tech Stack

--Python 🐍.
+- Python 🐍
--OpenCV 🎥.
+- OpenCV 🎥
--NumPy 🔢.
+- NumPy 🔢

 ---
-##🧠 Use Cases
+## 🧠 Use Cases

--Live object color filtering.
+- Live object color filtering
--Simple color segmentation projects.
+- Simple color segmentation projects
--Educational demos of HSV color space.
+- Educational demos of HSV color space
--Building blocks for AR, tracking, and visual detection tools.
+- Building blocks for AR, tracking, and visual detection tools